KaterMikesch/phytomap/README.md

 ## To Do
 * Make runnable on mobile/iOS devices (BUG: shows too few nodes when in simple mode)
 * Use core.async for concurrent network accesses and the geolocator
+* Make the height of table and the map so that they fill the bottom of the visible area only

 ## Usage